jajukajulz/covid19zim/README.md

 # COVID-19 in Zimbabwe
-covid19zim Application is a web application for acecssing near-real time statistics and information about the COVID-19 in Zimbabwe.
+covid19zim Dashboard is a web application for accessing near-real time statistics and information about the COVID-19 in Zimbabwe.
 Official statistics are gathered from the Ministry of Health and Child Care (MoHCC) in Zimbabwe.
 Other data sources such as WHO are also considered.
 This application is independently developed and not affiliated with any government organisation.